This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat oven to 400 degrees F. Line a large baking sheet with nonstick foil.
+• Preheat oven to 400°F. Line a large baking sheet with nonstick foil.

-• Spread butter thinly and to the edges of one side of each slice of bread.
+• Spread butter thinly on one side of each slice of bread, going all the way to the edges.
 Sprinkle a little garlic salt on each piece if desired.

-• Place 6 slices of bread butter side down on the baking sheet.
-Top with sliced cheese, then with another slice of bread, butter side up.
-Sprinkle with a little more garlic salt.
+• Place 6 slices of bread butter-side down on the baking sheet.
+Top with sliced cheese, then with another slice of bread, butter-side up.
+Sprinkle with a little more garlic salt if using.

-• Bake in the preheated 400 degree oven for 7-10 minutes, then flip each sandwich over to brown the other side.
+• Bake in the preheated oven for 5 to 7 minutes, then flip each sandwich over to brown the other side.
+Bake another 5 to 7 minutes until both sides are golden.

 • Let cool on the baking sheet for about 5 minutes before slicing and serving.